lukasjarosch/skipper/README.md

 is that skipper is primarily meant to be used as library.
 This allows you for example to have way more control over the data-structures used inside the templates.

 Skipper is not meant to be a *one-size-fits-all* solution.
-Moreover the goal of Skipper is to enable companies to create the own - custom built - template and inventory engine, without having to do the heavy lifing.
+The goal of Skipper is to enable companies to create the own - custom built - template and inventory engine, without having to do the heavy lifing.